Distribution Control of Stochastic Oscillators via Periodic Feedforward and Population-Level Feedback: Oscillator Model in a Large Population Limit and Existing Distribution Control Methods

 where the constraint \eqref{eq:fok-opt_constraint} fixes the input energy of $ u_\FF $ to $ E > 0 $. \rev{This problem} can then be solved numerically by approximating it to a finite dimensional problem, for example\hi{,} by a finite difference method and truncating Fourier series.

-\hi{We would like to highlight several issues of \cite{Kato} from both numerical and theoretical perspectives: (i) Problem \eqref{prob:fok-opt} is nonconvex, making it challenging to find an optimal solution efficiently. (ii) There is no theoretical analysis clarifying how well the stationary distribution $ \bar{\rho}_{\rm st} $ approximates the target $ \rho_{f,0} $. (iii) The convergence of $ \rho $ under $ u = u_\FF $ is not established analytically. (iv) As we will see in Section~\ref{sec:example}, convergence based on their control method may be slow. (v) Although it is known that under a weak input of $ O(\varepsilon) $, the averaged equation is correct up to $ O(\varepsilon) $, a specific upper bound of the difference between $ \wtilde{\rho}_\modi $ and the stationary distribution $ \bar{\rho}_{\rm st} $ of the averaged equation is not known to the best of our knowledge.
-In Section~\ref{sec:reachability}, we address (i), (ii), and (v) analytically.
-Then, in Section~\ref{sec:controller}, to resolve (iii) and (iv),} we devise a feedback controller that, when combined with a periodic input $ u_\FF $, ensures and accelerates the convergence of $ \rho $ to the (typically periodic) stationary distribution of $ \rho_{\modi} $.\footnote{In this paper, we distinguish between two types of stationary distributions: the periodic stationary distribution, which refers to the time-periodic steady-state distribution of $ \rho_\modi $ or $ \wtilde{\rho}_\modi $ that typically emerges under periodic inputs, and the stationary distribution $ \bar{\rho}_{\rm st} $, which is time-invariant in the usual sense.} This means that the periodic stationary distribution of $ \rho_{\modi} $ can \hi{serve} as a surrogate target, which is close to the original target $ \rho_f $.
-Moreover, this result includes the case without feedback control, that is, $ \rho $ converges to $ \rho_{\modi} $ under the periodic control $ u_\FF $ alone irrespective of their initial distributions $ \rho_0 $, $ \rho_{\modi,0} $.
-Unlike the convergence of $ \rho $ to the target $ \rho_f $, which does not hold as we observed in Subsection~\ref{subsec:previous_feedback}, the convergence of $ \rho $ to $ \rho_{\modi} $ can be proved by exploiting the contraction property of Fokker--Planck equations.
+We would like to highlight several issues of \cite{Kato} from both numerical and theoretical perspectives: (i) Problem \eqref{prob:fok-opt} is nonconvex, making it challenging to find an optimal solution efficiently. (ii) There is no theoretical analysis clarifying how well the stationary distribution $ \bar{\rho}_{\rm st} $ approximates the target $ \rho_{f,0} $. (iii) The convergence of $ \rho $ under $ u = u_\FF $ is not established analytically. (iv) As we will see in Section~\ref{sec:example}, convergence based on their feedforward control method may be slow. (v) Although it is known that under a weak input of $ O(\varepsilon) $, the averaged equation is correct up to $ O(\varepsilon) $, a specific upper bound of the difference between $ \wtilde{\rho}_\modi $ and the stationary distribution $ \bar{\rho}_{\rm st} $ of the averaged equation is not known to the best of our knowledge.